 We are delighted to welcome you to the School of Liberal Arts graduate program and want to make your transition to life as a graduate student at Tulane as easy as possible.
-Before your classes begin there are a few very important things that every new Tulane student must do and several forms that all new students must complete (most completed on-line).
-Some of these forms require information that may take some time for you to obtain so it is advisable to review and begin completing these forms in early June and have everything completed if possible by the first week of August.
-Below is a step by step summary, followed by a detailed explanation of each step necessary to complete your enrollment and begin receiving stipend checks (if applicable).
-Please read every section carefully and follow each step that is applicable to you:
+Before your classes begin there are a few very important things that every new Tulane student must do and several forms that all new students must complete (most completed online).
+Some of these forms require information that may take some time for you to obtain so it is advisable to review and complete as soon as possible, any forms that have not already been completed and have everything completed if possible by the beginning of August.
+Below is a step-by-step summary, followed by a detailed explanation of each step necessary to complete your enrollment and begin receiving stipend checks (if applicable).
+You may have already completed some of the steps but all are included as a reminder/review.
+Please read every section carefully and follow each step that applies to you:

 Before Arriving on Tulane Campus:

 - Students on Visa – Complete the Foreign Admission Data and Fund (FADF) Verification Form online and submit it back to the Assistant Dean for Graduate Programs in the School of Liberal Arts Graduate Programs Office.
 This form will appear on your admission application portal within a day after you accept the admission offer online.
 Schedule a Visa appointment for a date after you expect to receive your I-20 (or DS-2109) from Tulane

 - Check your personal email, including spam/junk, for an email from Tulane Technology Services with Information about your Tulane ID#

 - Send final, official transcripts with degree earned to: Assistant Dean for Graduate Programs, School of Liberal Arts, Newcomb Hall Room 108, New Orleans, LA 70118, if not already done so.
 If you have already sent an official transcript that indicates all final degrees earned when you applied, it is not necessary to send another one.